Copycat Texas Roadhouse Rolls

 • Transfer the dough to a greased bowl and turn it over to coat the whole surface.
 Cover with a dry, clean towel and let rest in a warm area until it doubles in size, about 1 to 1 1/2 hours.

-• Lightly dust a clean, dry, and flat surface with flour.
-Punch down the dough to remove air bubbles and cut it in half.
-Roll each half of the dough into a 12×8-inch rectangle, about 1/2 inch thick.
+• Shape and Proof: Lightly dust a clean, dry, and flat surface with flour.
+Punch down the dough to remove air bubbles and then cut it in half (so you have two equal-sized balls of dough).

-• Brush with butter right after baking.
-Serve fresh from the oven with honey cinnamon butter.
+• When they're ready, bake for 10-15 minutes or until golden brown.
+Brush with melted butter right after baking and serve fresh from the oven with honey cinnamon butter.
 Enjoy!

 Did you like the recipe?